-- 1.2 Continue the Town's strong commitment to acquiring open space consistent with the criteria used to evaluate and guide land protection decisions. - 1.3 Promote policy and regulatory measures to preserve open space; - 1.4 Promote non-regulatory measures to preserve open space; - 1.5 Promote active stewardship of protected open spaces.
+- 1.1 Continue to apply criteria for prioritizing land acquisition and protection decisions.
+The process and criteria should reflect a comprehensive, up-to-date evaluation of recreation, conservation and resource protection needs. - 1.2 Continue the Town's strong commitment to acquiring open space consistent with the criteria used to evaluate and guide land protection decisions. - 1.3 Promote policy and regulatory measures to preserve open space. - 1.4 Promote non-regulatory measures to preserve open space.

+1.5 Promote active stewardship of protected open spaces.